ezsystems/ezpublish-legacy/doc/bc/5.90/php7.md

 ## PHP 7.0 support

 For the [2017.10 release](https://github.com/ezsystems/ezpublish-legacy/releases/tag/v2017.10.0),
-eZ Publish recived changes to switch to PHP 5 style constuctors all over the code base.
+eZ Publish received changes all over the code base, switching object constructor methods to PHP 5 style.

-Reason is to reach full PHP 7.0 support by avoiding deprecation warnings for still using PHP 4 style constructors.
+The reason is to achieve full PHP 7.0 support by avoiding the deprecation warnings when using PHP 4 style constructors.

-And while there are compatability functions kept around in most cases to avoid any fatal errors for you, to avoid warnings you'll need to adapt too.
+Care has been taken to keep around compatibility functions in all known cases to avoid fatal errors for custom extensions, however to avoid warnings you might need to adapt your code as well.

+Common cases are classes extending `eZPersistentObject` or `eZDataType`.

-Here is an example of how you might need to adapt for this change in your code:
+Here is an example of how you should adapt your code for the constructor change:

 ```diff
 diff --git a/classes/ezfindresultnode.php b/classes/ezfindresultnode.php